 The tool’s modular logic contains all applicable guidelines and amendments which can easily be updated to accommodate changing laws and to provide tailored advice to businesses.

-With BRYTER, law firms can build an automated SFDR-in-the-UK Assessor that determines whether or not a UK entity has to comply with the SFDR.
+With BRYTER, law firms can easily and quickly build an automated SFDR-in-the-UK Assessor that determines whether a UK entity must comply with the SFDR.
 To start the assessment, the user is guided through a series of questions relating to the type of entity in question and the financial products offered, as well as the way in which the products are offered and marketed.
-The input determines whether or not the business has to comply with the SFDR in any capacity.
-Due to the open architecture of the BRYTER platform, the embedded modular logic of the tool can easily be amended to account for any changes in the law.
+The input determines whether the business must comply with the SFDR in any capacity.
+Due to the open architecture of the BRYTER no-code platform, the embedded modular logic of the tool can easily be amended to account for any changes in the law.

 Automated & Standardized